 Scotland residents:

-CADAT receives the referral form, and will contact your local health board to request the funding.
+CADAT receives the referral form, and will contact your local Health Board to request the funding.

-Your consultant (usually psychologist/psychiatrist) fills out the form, including ‘Treatment Resistant Obsessive Compulsive Disorder / Body Dysmorphic Disorder Service’ Section on pages 3 and 4, confirming you meet the criteria for that section.
+Your CMHT consultant (usually psychologist/psychiatrist) fills out the form, including ‘Treatment Resistant Obsessive Compulsive Disorder / Body Dysmorphic Disorder Service’ Section on pages 3 and 4, confirming you meet the criteria for that section.

 Postal address: